Nikon D700 vs D850

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D700 and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D700 does not offer wifi capability.
+In contrast, the D700 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.